dotnet/docs-aspire/docs/get-started/add-aspire-existing-app.md

 Let's start by obtaining the code for the solution:

-1. Open a command prompt and change to a directory where you want to store the code.
+1. Open a command prompt and change directories to where you want to store the code.
-1. To clone to .NET 8 example solution, use this command:
+1. To clone to .NET 9 example solution, use the following `git clone` command:

     ```bash
     git clone https://github.com/MicrosoftDocs/mslearn-dotnet-cloudnative-devops.git eShopLite